Bifundamental Multiscalar Fixed Points in $d=3-\epsilon$: Fixed points for large and finite

-While we are forced to resort to numerics to determine the fixed point solutions of the beta functions \eqref{finiteMbetafunction}, we are able to determine some solutions analytically for arbitrary $M$.
+While we are forced to resort to numerics to determine the fixed-point solutions of the beta functions \eqref{finiteMbetafunction}, we are able to determine some solutions analytically for arbitrary $M$.
 These are presented in this section.